 Because of many things, Kaysville is a great place for families with children to consider.
 First of all, many other families with children live here, making Kaysville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Kaysville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Kaysville’s overall crime rate is lower than average for the country.

 The people who call Kaysville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kaysville residents report their race to be White, followed by Asian.
-Important ancestries of people in Kaysville include German, Scottish, European, and Danish.
+Important ancestries of people in Kaysville include German, Scottish, Danish, and European.